Shonentai

-Shonentai (少年隊, Shōnentai) was a three-member Japanese idol group under the talent agency Johnny & Associates.
+Shonentai (少年隊, Shōnentai) was a three-member Japanese boy band created by entertainment company Johnny & Associates, now rebranded to Starto Entertainment.
 They debuted on December 12, 1985.
-The group lead an annual musical Playzone from 1986 to 2008 for about 957 performances with a total attendance of over 1.38 million people over the course of 22 years.
+They were one of Japan's leading Japanese idol groups of the 1980s.
+The group led the annual musical Playzone from 1986 to 2008 for about 957 performances with a total attendance of over 1.38 million people over the course of 22 years.